Skip to main content

 Unsafe operation (ORS 830.305)

 Unsafe operation is operating a boat in a manner that endangers or would likely endanger a person or property.
-Example of violation: Your boat wake causes a canoe to nearly capsize.
+An example of violation: Your boat wake causes a canoe to nearly capsize.

 Reckless Operation (ORS 830.315(1))

-It is a crime to operate a boat carelessly in willful disregard for others.
-Example of violation: Pulling a skier through an area where swimmers are present in spite of the boat exclusion buoys.
+It is a crime to operate a boat carelessly and with willful disregard for others.
+An example of a violation is pulling a skier through an area where swimmers are present in spite of the boat exclusion buoys.

 Reckless Operation-Speed (ORS 830.315(2))